rajnish17100/Image-Optimization/README.md

 post_max_size = 400M

-#Create a table picture to store the image in the database so that later we retrive the image  refer database.sql file
+#Create a table register_user to store all the info of user the in the database so that later we retrive it .
+Refer database.sql file